RussellSchwedhelm/PROG6221_POE/README.md

 To select an option, simply enter the number that corresponds to it and press "Enter" on your keyboard.

 If you select option 1, you will begin the process of entering a new recipe.
-The program will guide you through a series of prompts to input the nessesary information to create a new recipe.
+The program will guide you through a series of prompts to input the necessary information to create a new recipe.

 If you select option 2, you will begin the process of displaying a stored recipe.
 The program will guide you through a series of prompts to display a stored recipe.